jdvplus/jdvplus/README.md

 ✈️🍱 I also love international travel and adore the hospitality industry – I’m constantly seeking new restaurants, bars, and countries to visit.

-🤝🏽 I’m always happy to connect with engineers, designers, and fellow creatives.
+🤝🏽 I’m always happy connecting with other engineers, designers, and fellow creatives.
 Reach out any time!

 ### Connect with me 📬